amir-arad/LARP-Conflicts-Table-Web-Client/memory-bank/decisionLog.md

 - Created STORYBOOK-EXCLUSIVE-UI-TESTING-PLAN.md to outline the strategy
 - Updated LOCK-VISUALIZATION-TEST-STORY.md to use Storybook exclusively
 - Will update testing guidelines to reflect this strategic shift

+## 2/26/2025 - Test-First Approach for Lock Visualization Verification

+**Context:** The lock visualization components (border styling, lock icon, and tooltips) were reportedly implemented but are not visible to users in the application.
+We needed to determine the best approach to verify and fix these issues.

+**Decision:** Adopt a test-first approach for verifying and fixing the lock visualization components, creating comprehensive Storybook tests before proceeding with fixes.

+**Rationale:**

+1. Creating tests first establishes clear verification criteria for success
+2. Visual testing in Storybook provides immediate feedback on component rendering
+3. Tests with mock data can isolate rendering issues from data flow problems
+4. A systematic test approach helps identify specific issues (CSS, conditional rendering, etc.)
+5. Tests serve as regression protection when implementing the actual lock mechanism

+**Implementation:**

+1. Create Storybook stories for each lock visualization component:
+   - Table cell with lock border
+   - Lock icon component
+   - Lock tooltip with user information
+2. Test multiple scenarios:
+   - With/without lock state
+   - Different users as lock owners
+   - Various viewport sizes
+3. Create interactive tests that simulate:
+   - Lock acquisition flows
+   - Hover states for tooltips
+   - Multiple user interactions

+**Technical Considerations:**

+1. Key areas to test:
+   - CSS specificity issues (border-red-400 class)
+   - Conditional rendering logic
+   - Z-index for tooltips
+   - Data flow from presence system to UI components

+**Documentation:**

+- Added detailed test cases to LOCK-VISUALIZATION-TEST-PLAN.md
+- Will create LOCK-VISUALIZATION-VERIFICATION-RESULTS.md to document findings

+## 2/26/2025 - Documentation Reorganization Strategy

+**Context:** The project documentation has grown considerably, with over 50 documentation files covering various aspects of the system.
+The current flat structure in the docs directory made it difficult to find relevant information quickly, especially for new team members.

+**Decision:** Implement a comprehensive reorganization of the documentation folder with a clear hierarchy based on both feature areas and document types.

+**Rationale:**

+1. The flat structure was becoming unwieldy as the project documentation grew
+2. Related documents were scattered, making it difficult to find comprehensive information on a topic
+3. The naming conventions were inconsistent, with some files using dashes and others using underscores
+4. New team members reported difficulty in finding relevant documentation
+5. A structured approach will support future documentation growth

+**Implementation:**

+1. Create a new hierarchical structure with the following main sections:

+   - architecture/ - System architecture and design documents
+   - testing/ - Testing strategy and implementation details
+   - features/ - Feature-specific documentation
+   - backends/ - Backend integration documents

+2. Move existing documents to their appropriate locations based on content
+3. Create a main README.md to serve as a navigation index
+4. Maintain consistent naming conventions within each section

+**Technical Considerations:**

+1. The restructuring will be done in a single commit to minimize disruption
+2. Cross-references between documents will need to be updated
+3. Temporary symbolic links may be used if there are hard references to old paths
+4. CI/CD scripts that reference documentation paths will need to be updated

+**Documentation:**

+- Created DOCS-REORGANIZATION-PLAN.md detailing the new structure and file movements
+- Created README-DRAFT.md as a template for the main documentation index